Jxkeorton/hair-salon/README.md

 # Garden Room Hair Salon

 Garden room hair salon is a website where users can find out more about a hairdresser and the services they provide.
-The user will be able to check the availability and book an appointment with the hairdresser.
+The user will be able to check the availability and book an appointment with the hairdresser through a third party app called timely.

 ## Features